Skip to content

 Short answers, pulled from the story.

-Leo Tolstoy wrote the letter on the 14th of December 1908.
-This document emerged from two letters sent by Das seeking support for India's independence from colonial rule.
+Leo Tolstoy wrote A Letter to a Hindu on the 14th of December 1908.
+He addressed it to Tarak Nath Das, who had sent Tolstoy two letters requesting support for India's independence from colonial rule.